pyjac/opinmona/README.md

 ###  Usage
-Opinmona serves has a wrapper around methods or any callable you want to circuit break.
+Opinmona serves as a wrapper around methods or any callable you want to circuit break.

 ####  Usage for object method